porscheinformatik/pnet-data-api/README.md

 The result of each request is paged, that means, that it splits the result into multiple pages.
 You can add the desired page size to each request (`pp` parameter), but the server may reduce it, if it is too large.
 Currently, each page is limited to, at most, 100 items.

-You can request subsequent pages by adding a page (`p`) parameter, but the rest of the request must be exactly the same (otherwise you may miss some items).
+You can request subsequent pages by adding a page (`p`) parameter, but the rest of the request must be exactly the same.

+## Scroll Queries

+Some `find`-queries support scrolling (applications, activities, companies, company groups, functions and persons).
+Use scrolling queries (only) if you expect and process large result sets (that won't fit on one page).
+Pass `scroll=true` to the request.
+The first response will contain a `scrollId`.
+Call the the `next` interface with the `scrollId` as last path segment to get the next result set.

+**Be aware, that the `scrollId` is only valid for a few seconds after each request (it's like a session timeout)!
+If you don't have enough time to process the data on your side, choose a smaller page size.**

 ## `lastUpdate`